luoleicn/udacity-selfdriving-prj1/readme.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to use momentum（An optimization method used in neutral network）to make the result more stable.

+### 4. reviews from udacity

+Good work describing your current pipeline and figuring out some potential shortcomings and possible improvements.

+Whereas more possible improvements are:

++ Image from infrared camera.
++ Adding an outlier reduction approach like RANSAC on the hough lines.
++ Using curve fitting to plot the curve instead of straight lines.

+Furthermore, the following changes that might help you in certain conditions like curved lanes, shadows etc.

++ Increasing min_line_len and max_line_gap for Hough Transform close to 100 will make your lines longer.
++ You took kernel-size of the Gaussian filter as 5, decreasing this will remove the noise making the image less blurry.

+Congratulations for passing this project!

+Good luck with future submissions :)